 Foreclosures, excessive debts and nagging collection phone calls are a person’s worst nightmares come true.
 The stress of mounting debt and a lack of financial stability places stress on the family budget, and makes it appear that is now way out.
 Is there a way out?
 Filing bankruptcy in many cases offers the perfect solution for your financial problems.
 A chapter 7 or chapter 13 bankruptcy can offer an individual the person a solution to stop the creditor phone calls, save your family home and gain control of your debt.
-Rob Dintaman at Fanger & Associates has the experience necessary to help you navigate the bankruptcy landscape and help you gain control of financial outlook.
+Rob Dintaman at Fanger & Davidson LLC has the experience necessary to help you navigate the bankruptcy landscape and help you gain control of financial outlook.

 How to File for Bankruptcy